 - When you add the flour, stir it well so it thoroughly mixes into the butter and vegetable mixture.

-- Pour the broth/stock slowly into the vegetable mixture and stir it constantly with a whisk or a wooden spoon.
+- Pour the broth/stock slowly into the vegetable mixture and stir it constantly with a whisk or wooden spoon.

-- If you are making these in advance, allow the sauce mixture to cool before adding the meat.
+- If you are making these in advance, allow the sauce mixture to cool completely before adding the meat.

-- I use 130z/380ml ramekins.
+- I use 13oz/380ml ramekins.

-- Pot pie is comforting and familiar.
+- Pot pies are just so comforting and familiar.

-- They can be made in advance.
+- These can be made in advance.

 Want to save this recipe?

-Recipe Adaptions
+Recipe Adaptations

-These are all just suggestions and things that have worked in our test kitchen, but it is your dinner, so adapt it to suit your family.
+These are just suggestions and things that have worked in my test kitchen for my family, but it is your dinner, so adapt it to suit your family.
 That is the beauty of cooking; we can all create our own delicious meals.

 Serving Suggestions